The best monitors in 2025: our top picks

 Reasons to avoid

 Yes, it's pretty pricey.
-Yet I often seen it retail for as low as $1,299 in sales.
+Yet I often see it retail for as low as $1,299 in sales.
 While that’s still a lot of cash, the almost ridiculous amount of screen real estate you’re getting for that investment makes the Samsung Odyssey OLED G9 a no-brainer purchase for fans of the 32:9 aspect ratio that can afford it.

 Having owned 21:9 traditional ultrawide monitors for years before I picked up my current Samsung beast, I can honestly say I’d struggle to return to a PC display that wasn’t super ultrawide.
 That aspect ratio essentially means you’re getting two 16:9 monitors squished together in a single display, and when it comes to productivity, it’s bliss to work on.
-It’s easy to have half the screen dedicated to internet tabs and the other for Photoshop editing, for example.

 If you have the money to spare, you're getting a feature-rich monitor with 1,800R curvature to give you wrap-around vision that makes it instantly effortless to lose yourself in the modern PC games.
 This Samsung's super-speedy 0.03ms response time and 240Hz refresh rate also ensure it's the ideal monitor for fans of first-person shooter games.